houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 | 1 X 2 | 2 |
 | 3 X 3 | 9 |

 From our table, we can easily see that, firstly, addition of two numbers N and M is simply calling an arbitrary function N times and then M times.
 Secondly, multiplication of two numbers N and M is simply calling an arbitrary function N times and for each call, we call that function M times.

 So, we've broken down some basic arithmetic operation into simpler things.
-In particular, we've seen how arithmetic can be built on top of simple blackboxes that takes an input and gives an output.
+In particular, we've seen how arithmetic can be built on top of simple blackboxes that takes an input and returns an output.
 Hence, basic arithmetic operations can be carried out using nothing but functions!

 > In sum, we saw that numbers can be broken down into the simple Peano Axioms.
-This opened the possibility that numbers are mere fictions that can be represented by functions.
+This invited the possibility that numbers are mere fictions which can be represented by functions.
 Finally, following Alonzo Church, we represented numbers and carried out some basic arithmetic operations, like addition and multiplication, using nothing but functions.

 ## PS.